apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NLRB ruling says Dartmouth men’s basketball players can unionize**
+**Ship targeted in suspected Yemen Houthi rebel drone attack in southern Red Sea as tensions high**

-You can read more about it [here](https://www.washingtonpost.com/sports/2024/02/05/dartmouth-basketball-union/).
+You can read more about it [here](https://apnews.com/article/yemen-houthi-rebels-ship-attack-iran-us-e1c74b063a59fa4417d47feb5ab369cc).

 ## Requirements
 - Python 3.8